COVID-19

 COVID-19 drug study pulled before it even started

-Disease control TerminatedThis study aimed to see if the drug sarilumab could help hospitalized COVID-19 patients with severe breathing problems.
-It planned to compare a single or double dose of sarilumab against a placebo.
-However, the study was withdrawn before enrolling any participants, so no results …
+Disease control TerminatedThis study aimed to see if the drug sarilumab could help hospitalized COVID-19 patients with severe breathing distress.
+It planned to compare one or two doses of sarilumab against a placebo.
+However, the study was withdrawn before enrolling any participants, so no results are ava…

 Phase: PHASE2 • Sponsor: BayCare Health System • Aim: Disease control